 Some posts on Travel Past 50 may contain affiliate links.
 If you buy something through one of those links, we may earn a small commission.
 As an Amazon associate, we earn from qualifying purchases.

-We’ve tried one of them so far, but are skipping the other two until later trips, both to give our wallet and digestive systems a respite.
-Until then though, and as long as we’re here, we’re going to subsist on pintxos.
+We’ve tried Asador Etxebarri, ranked number 3, so far, skipped the other three until our next trip, both to give our wallet and digestive systems a respite.
+Until then though, and as long as we were in the pintxo capital of the world, we decided we were going to subsist on pintxos.

 Perhaps now is a good time to go into terminology a little bit.
-Tapa literally means cap or cover.
-The use of the word as a little bit to eat came from the quaint practice of putting a little slice of bread on top of your wine glass to keep the flies out.
+The word tapa literally means cap or cover.
+The use of the word to mean a little bite to eat came from the quaint practice of putting a little slice of bread on top of your wine glass to keep the flies out.
 A pintxo (which is the Basque spelling of the Spanish word pincho, a skewer) is named after the toothpick that often holds the concoction together.
 And a pintxo is a much more intricate undertaking than a mere tapa.

 The most common form of the pintxo art is a slice of bread, either toasted or not, upon which has been piled a particular combination of, meat, cheese, vegetable, fish, or…well you name it.
 In pintxo-rich cities such as Bilbao, San Sebastián, or Logroño, bars up and down the street try to outdo each other in the elaboration of their offerings.